dumians/llm-stack-overview/README.md

 # llm-stuff
-> Useful links to LLM-related stuff
+> LLM-related definitions and links to stuff

 For a list of LLM-related software see [SOFTWARE.md](SOFTWARE.md).